puppetlabs/puppetlabs-puppet_bolt_server/README.md

 These are the machine specs of our servers:
   - 24 GiB RAM
-  - CPU Intel Xeon Platinum 8000 series, 4 cores
+  - CPU Intel Broadwell x86/64, 6 cores

 Our recommendation is to run a maximum of 200 concurrent plans, allocating **28 GiB RAM** for it, this will give a bit of room in case of unexpected spikes of plans beyond 200.